titoBouzout/angelia.io/readme.md

    are created when the `id` of the room doesn't exists, and deleted when there are no sockets in the room and the room doesn't have the flag `persistent`
+4. a socket will leave automatically all rooms on disconnection
+5. `socket.rooms` is a set with all the rooms the socket joined
+6. a room list is an iterable that returns all of the sockets in the room

 ```js
 import { Room, Rooms } from 'angelia.io/server'